-Patrick Mahomes Helps Toronto Raptors Find A New City To Move To: ‘Bring Them To KC!’
+Patrick Mahomes Suggests New Home For Toronto Raptors: ‘Bring Them To KC!’

 “Bring them to KC!” the quarterback tweeted after learning that the Raptors were looking into moving to Louisville, Kentucky.

-Chiefs fans were quick to agree with Mahomes’ suggestion of bringing a professional basketball team to the metropolis, and became excited about the potential of the idea.
+Chiefs fans were quick to agree with Mahomes’ suggestion of bringing a professional basketball team to the metropolis, and became excited about the idea.

 “KC needs an NBA team.
 Its’ the only thing that beautiful city is missing,” one person tweeted.